airmeter-io/website/build-esp32-parts.markdown

 # ESP32 Family Microcontroller

-The requirement is an ESP32 Family Microcontroller with at least 4 megabytes of flash memory.
+The requirement is an *ESP32* Family microcontroller with at least 4 megabytes of flash memory.
 The microcontroller can be any of the following:
 - EP32
 - ESP32-S2
 - ESP32-C3